-The table below indicates the beneficial holders of 5% or more of our ordinary outstanding shares as of March 22, 2012, based on available public filings:
+The table below indicates the beneficial holders of 5% or more of our ordinary outstanding shares as of March 13, 2013, based on available public filings:

-Ordinary shares beneficially owned
+Ordinary sl beneficially o

 Number Percent

 5% or Greater Beneficial Share Owner:

-Waha Capital PJSC 29,846,611 20.0%
+Waha Capital PJSC 29,846,611 26.3%

-Stephen Feinberg(1) 27,851,839 18.7%

-Wellington Management Company, LLP 14,068,376 9.4%
+Wellington Management Company, LLP 13,121,717 11.6%

-Oppenheimer Funds 9,757,927 6.5%

-(1) Cerberus beneficially owns 18.7% of our ordinary shares on a fully diluted basis assuming the vesting and exercise of all outstanding Cerberus Fund options.
+Stephen Feinberg(1) 8,246,260 7.3%

+Due to the net addition of shares resulted from the Genesis and Waha transactions in 2010 and the reduction in shares held by Cerberus, there was a significant change to Cerberus' percentage ownership in the past three years from 37.6% as of March 12, 2010 to 7.3% as of March 13, 2013.
 All of these shares have the same rights as our other ordinary shares.
 Stephen Feinberg exercises sole voting and investment authority over all of our ordinary shares owned by Cerberus.
-Thus, pursuant to Rule 13d-3 under the Exchange Act, Stephen Feinberg is deemed to beneficially own 18.7% of our ordinary shares.
+Thus, pursuant to Rule 13d-3 under the Exchange Act, Stephen Feinberg is deemed to beneficially own 7.3% of our ordinary shares.
 The address for Mr. Feinberg is c/o Cerberus Capital Management, L.P., 299 Park Avenue, New York, New York 10171.

-As of December 31, 2011, none of our ordinary shares were held by record holders in The Netherlands.
+We do not register the jurisdiction of all record holders as this information is not always available.
+We believe that very few of our ordinary shares as of December 31, 2012, were held by record holders in The Netherlands.
 All of our ordinary shares have the same voting rights.